-State Farm Companies Foundation® Provides Support for Higher Learning and Volunteerism
+State Farm Companies Foundation® Provides Support for Charitable Organizations, Higher Learning Institutions and Volunteerism

-State Farm Companies Foundation was established in 1963 as an independent private foundation funded by the State Farm Mutual Automobile Insurance Company and State Farm Life Insurance Company.
-The Foundation provides support for key initiatives and scholarships, as well as associate-directed programs, including grants supporting volunteerism and matching gifts to two- and four-year colleges and universities.
-These programs support the communities where State Farm associates live and work.
+State Farm Companies Foundation was established in 1963 as an independent private foundation funded by the State Farm Mutual Automobile Insurance Company.
+The Foundation provides support for key initiatives and scholarships, as well as associate-directed programs, including grants supporting volunteerism and matching gifts to charitable organizations and two- and four-year colleges and universities.
+These programs support the communities where State Farm® associates live and work.

 State Farm Companies Foundation does not provide scholarships directly to individuals.
 We provide funding to national, established scholarship programs such as National Merit Scholarship Corporation.